University of Victoria

 The University of Victoria (UVic) is a public research university located in the municipalities of Oak Bay and Saanich, British Columbia, Canada.

+It is a mid-to-large Canadian research university with strong environmental science, law, and Indigenous studies strengths, located in a coastal, nature-rich campus setting that emphasizes applied learning and sustainability.

 Established in 1903 as Victoria College, the institution was initially an affiliated college of McGill University until 1915.
 From 1921 to 1963, it functioned as an affiliate of the University of British Columbia.
-In 1963, the institution was reorganized into an independent university.
+In 1963, the institution was re-organized into an independent university.

+The University of Victoria offers a range of graduate programs across multiple disciplines, including sciences, social sciences, humanities, and professional fields.
+Admission to many graduate programs is competitive and typically requires strong academic standing and supporting application materials.

 History

 The University of Victoria is the oldest post-secondary institution in British Columbia.
 First established in 1903 as Victoria College, an affiliated college of McGill University, it gained full autonomy and degree-granting status through a charter on July 1, 1963.

 Between 1903 and 1915, Victoria College offered first- and second-year McGill courses in the arts and sciences.
 Administered locally by the Victoria School Board, the college was an adjunct to Victoria High School and shared its facilities.
 Both institutions were under the direction of a single Principal: E.B.
 Paul, 1903–1908; and S.J.
 Willis, 1908–1915.